Working from home post-pandemic could offer mixed results for women, researchers say | CBC News

 Machan, 40, who had previously worked in managerial-level positions in the international education sector, chose to take a more junior role that would give her the flexibility to work from home so she could spend time with her daughter.

-But during the pandemic, as a wave of Canadians shifted to working from home, Machan noticed a change — prospective employers with better jobs said she could remotely.
+But during the COVID-19 pandemic, as a wave of Canadians shifted to working from home, Machan noticed a change: prospective employers with better jobs said she could work remotely.

 "I'm seeing different doors open," she said.

-According to Statistics Canada, nearly a third of Canadians worked from home at the beginning of 2021, compared to just four per cent in 1996.
-An Angus Reid survey conducted in 2020 suggests that two thirds of Canadians who work from home expect that to continue post-pandemic.
+According to Statistics Canada, nearly a third of Canadians worked from home at the beginning of 2021, compared with just four per cent in 1996.
+An Angus Reid survey conducted in 2020 suggests that two-thirds of Canadians who work from home expect that to continue post-pandemic.

 Both surveys suggest most employees would prefer a hybrid model that would allow them to work remotely but occasionally pop into the office.